xaperret/notes/Docker.md

 - Containers share the same kernel as the host kernel!
 - What does it use for isolation ?
 	- Use kernel-based isolation mechanisms (capabilities, namespaces, cgroups, seccomp)
-- How to create different OS containers ?
+- How to create different OS conteneurs ?
-	- LXC uses templates to create different OS containers
+	- LXC uses templates to create different OS conteneurs
 - What are templates ?
 	- • Templates = scripts to bootstrap specific OS